 Your employer should give you a form SMP1.
 You may then be able to claim Maternity Allowance (see below) from the Department for Work and Pensions.

-You may be able to claim Maternity Allowance if you don't qualify for Statutory Maternity Pay (SMP).
+You may be able to claim Maternity Allowance if you don't qualify for SMP.
 For example, you may be self-employed, be on a low income, have recently become unemployed, or have recently changed employer.
 To get Maternity Allowance you must have:

 - Been working for an employer or been self-employed for at least 26 weeks in any of the 66 weeks up to and including the week before your baby is due.
-Part weeks are counted as full weeks.
+Part weeks are counted as full weeks; and

-- And earned on average £30 a week or more in 13 of the 26 weeks.
+- Earned on average £30 a week or more in 13 of the 26 weeks.

 How much is Maternity Allowance?